-These values are the beliefs and principles that help us achieve our goals and strategy and build an inclusive team.
+These values are the principles that help us execute on our strategy and build a high-performance team.
 These apply at every level of our organization—“you” refers to individuals, teams, and Sourcegraph as a whole.

 - Customer-first: You earn and keep the trust of our customers by putting their interests first.

 - Work as a team: You work collaboratively with your peers, cross-functional teammates, and leadership to create shared success, trust, and belonging.